Enryun/Common_SwiftUI/README.md

 - `buttons`: A view component representing the actionable items or responses available for the alert.

 This `protocol` standardizes the way alerts are created by specifying essential elements that each alert should contain.
 Conforming to this `protocol` ensures consistency in alert presentation and functionality.

+Pass a binding of your custom alert conforming to `CommonAlert` to this function to display it:

 ```swift
 public func showCustomAlert<T>(alert: Binding<T?>) -> some View where T : CommonSwiftUI.CommonAlert